p1tsi/p1tsi.github.io/_posts/2025-07-03-WhatsApp-OSINT.md

 They show how it is possible to use WhatsApp application in a rooted/jailbroken environment to retrieve the device model of the phone for a chosen phone number.

 In particular, at first they inject a Frida script inside the application to bypass SSL pinning.
-Afterwords, they start up a BurpSuite session intercepting the HTTP traffic of the application.
+Afterwards, they start up a BurpSuite session intercepting the HTTP traffic of the application.
 They show that when someone tries to register an account to a freshly installed WhatsApp, the application makes some HTTP requests to WhatsApp servers.
 The "incriminated" one is a POST request to `https://v.whatsapp.net/v2/exist`: sending an encrypted and base64-encoded bunch of data at the `ENC` key, result in a json containing, among the others, the key `wa_old_device_name`.
 This happens when the primary account for the chosen phone number is already registered in another